ietf-wg-asdf/SDF/sdf.md

 the input, see {{Section 4.1 of -jsonpath}} for a brief discussion.

-SDF may be used in two processes that are often security relevant:
-*validation* of data that is intended to be described by SDF models, and *augmentation* of these data with information obtained from the SDF models that apply.
+SDF may be used in two processes that are often security relevant: model-based *validation* of data that is intended to be described by SDF models, and model-based *augmentation* of these data with information obtained from the SDF models that apply.

-Implementations need to ascertain the provenance and applicability of the SDF models they employ operationally in these ways.
+Implementations need to ascertain the provenance and applicability of the SDF models they employ operationally in such security relevant ways.
 Implementations that make use of the composition mechanisms defined in this document need to do this for each of the components they combine into the SDF models they employ.